IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: In [Taiko mode](#note-symbols-in-taiko-mode), whether big notes `3` and `4` with `#PARTNERNOTE` applied are equivalent to the hand-holding notes `A` & `B`.

 Can be conditionally enabled or disabled by [the (*proposal* (Komi)) `#COMMANDIF` or (*proposal* (IID)) `#COMMANDIFF` command](#proposal-komi-commandif-commands).

+#### Compatibility Issues

+* In OpenTaiko (0auBSQ) v0.6.0.106, only the hand-holding sprite and animation is displayed.
+None of the special gameplay, scoring, and hit animation are implemented.

 ### *Proposal* (Komi): #GIANTNOTE